jetbiteam/JET-BI-Salesforce-recipes/DND-SORTING-TABLE/README.md

 This component is built on Lightning Web Component JavaScript framework (LWC further).

 ## Use cases
-You can invent your own, but the general examples are:
 * Arranging Accounts by priority,
 * Arranging Quote Line Items for the Quote, etc...